liesnikov/extensible-elaborator/paper/main.md

 This is because it shall only fire once it has been cleared to do so by the handler and the equality has already been checked.
 Finally, we register the solver by declaring it using a plugin interface.

-The reason for this separation between a decision procedure and the execution of the solver is to ensure separation between potentially slow, effectful solving and fast read-only decision-making in the handler.
+The reason for this separation between a decision procedure and the execution of the solver is to ensure separation between a potentially slow, effectful solving and fast read-only decision-making in the handler.
 We opt for this division since handlers will be run on many constraints that do not fit them, therefore any write effects would have to be rolled back.
 Solvers, on the other hand, should only fire in cases when we can reasonably hope that the constraint will be solved and the effects will not have to be rolled back.